msdundar/notes-algorithms/8-divide-and-conquer/README.md

 - "Why would I do this recursively if I can do it easily with a loop?" you may be thinking.
 Well, this is a sneak peek into functional programming!

-- Functional programming languages like Haskell don’t have loops, so you have to use recursion to write functions like this.
+- Functional programming languages like Haskell don't have loops, so you have to use recursion to write functions like this.
 If you have a good understanding of recursion, functional languages will be easier to learn.